vortexgpgpu/vortex_tutorials/assignment5.md

 # Assignment #5: How to add a new instruction

 In this assignment, we will learn how to add a new instruction using intrinsics and by extending the pipeline.
-You are adding a software prefetch instruction.
-It's a new instruction, so we have to modify Sim-X, which is a functional simulator of Vortex before adding the new instruction in the pipeline (RTL programming).
-Since this is a new instruction that is not currently supported by the RISC-V toolchain, we have to insert the new instruction using assembly code.
+You will add a software prefetch instruction.
+You have to modify Sim-X, a functional simulator of Vortex before adding the new instruction in the pipeline (RTL programming).
+Since software prefetch is an instruction that is not currently supported by the RISC-V toolchain, you will first have to insert the new instruction using assembly code.

-In this assignment, you will add a new software prefetch instruction.
-You will first learn how to add a new instruction in simX (a functional simulator of Vortex) followed by adding a new instruction in the pipeline (RTL programming).

 ---